U.S. Route 80 in Alabama: Post-war changes

 In 1947, a group of delegates from several towns along US 80 in the western United States had a meeting at the Pioneer Hotel in Tucson, Arizona, to discuss the future of US 80.
 Travel on the western segment of the highway had decreased dramatically since the end of the second World War.
 The delegates decided to form a new U.S. Highway 80 Association to promote the highway.
 Up until that point, the states of California, Arizona and New Mexico had promoted US 80 as the western extension of the Broadway of America, a transcontinental tourist highway ending in New York.
 The goal of the new association was to abandon the Broadway of America altogether and focus instead on promoting the entirety of US 80 between Savannah and San Diego as an all year scenic route.
 A secondary goal of the association was to make US 80 a formidable competitor to the famous US 66.
 In 1948, the newly formed western and central divisions of the new association, representing the highway from California to Texas, met with 75 representatives from Louisiana, Mississippi, Alabama and Georgia to form the eastern division of the association.
 Alabama officials representing Phenix City, Tuskegee, Montgomery, Selma and Demopolis were among the 75 persons to meet with the central and western US 80 delegates in Ruston, Louisiana to form the final part of the nascent association.
 The eastern division was formed and the association with its three divisions was formally organized in 1949.
 Though the eastern division was based in Ruston, Louisiana, it represented and promoted the highway through all four southern states US 80 passed through.
 The state of Alabama, Montgomery in particular, got heavily involved in promoting the highway for boosts in local tourism.
 Smaller US 80 statewide associations were founded to promote the highway in Alabama.
 In the coming decade, US 80 grew to become a very popular and heavily traveled highway.
-There even came a time where more people traveled into California on US 80 than on US 66.
+There even came a time when more people traveled into California on US 80 than on US 66.
 In 1955, US 80 and SR 8 underwent a major re-route, bypassing Coatopa, Livingston and York.
 Previously, only part of the new route had been in the state highway system as SR 162, between SR 17 and Bellamy.
 The old route between Cuba and Livingston remained part of US 11 while the section between Livingston and Moscow became SR 132.
 By 1958, large sections of US 80 between Selma and Montgomery, as well as a section immediately west of Tuskegee had been converted into a four lane divided highway.